 In Cortina, immersed in a larch forest at an altitude of 1664 meters below the peaks of Monte Cristallo, El Brite de Larieto farmhouse is a true paradise of taste and charm that honors the Ampezzo tradition with a delicious farm-to-table cuisine.

-Immersed in a larch forest at an altitude of 1664 meters below the peaks of Monte Cristallo, in the splendid Dolomites, El Brite de Larieto is a true paradise of taste and charm that honors the Ampezzana tradition with a gourmet cuisine that uses exclusively the products that come from the adjacent family farm.
-In fact, in the summer it is not unusual to see cows and goats grazing free near the farm, giving us the feeling that Heidi and Peter can really emerge from the woods at any moment.
+El Brite almost exclusively uses organic products that come from the adjacent family farm.
+In fact, in the summer it is not unusual to see cows and goats grazing free in the small valley, giving us the feeling that Heidi and Peter can really emerge from the woods at any moment.

-Ludovica also manages the Piccolo Brite dairy, next to San Brite, a cheese boutique, where you can buy the delicious products of the farm: cheeses and pure cream butter, fruit yogurt, ricotta, and speck.
+The cuisine, supervised by Riccardo, promotes the peasant tradition of these mountains through the enhancement of ancient recipes (thanks to continuous research involving the “grandma cooks” from Cortina) and the use of typical products of the area such as speck and mountain cheeses.
+Ludovica also manages the Piccolo Brite dairy, in the Alverà area next to San Brite, a refined cheese boutique where you can buy the delicious products of the farm: cheeses and pure cream butter, fruit yoghurt, ricotta and speck.

-The wine list includes an excellent choice of biodynamic wines, such as Teroldego, Lagrein, Gewurztraminer, Friulano, Sauvignon Blanc and Riesling, and of craft beers such as the spiced smoked one or the honey and almond malt one.
+The wine list boasts an excellent choice of biodynamic wines on offer, such as Teroldego, Lagrein, Gewurztraminer, Friulano, Sauvignon Blanc and Riesling, and craft beers such as the spiced smoked one and the honey and almond malt one.

 El Brite, which in Ampezzano means the shepherd’s house, was originally a hut used for the sale of fresh milk.
-A tradition still honored today in the milking of the farm’s cows raised just on fresh grass and hay, without using chemical products or additives, used for the production of the Piccolo Brite’s cheeses.
+A tradition still honored today in the milking of cows raised on fresh grass and hay.
+The result is a yummy milk, obtained without the use of chemical products or additives, which is used for the production of the Piccolo Brite’s cheeses, yogurt and butter.